serifluous/tipped/readme.md

 - Used a tutorial (http://codewithchris.com/common-mistakes-with-adding-custom-fonts-to-your-ios-app/) to add custom font, but couldn't find an easy way to change the system font
 - Found a way to replace the font for UISegmentedControl (http://stackoverflow.com/questions/27940042/how-to-change-font-size-and-font-name-of-uisegmentedcontrol-programmatically-on) and also fiddled with AppDelegate (http://stackoverflow.com/questions/34559989/swift-application-didfinishlaunchingwithoptions-method)
 - Used a tutorial (https://www.raywenderlich.com/113674/ios-animation-tutorial-getting-started) for animations
+- Used Stack Overflow to figure out how to add app icons (http://stackoverflow.com/questions/28170520/ios-how-to-set-app-icon-and-launch-images)
+- Build fails when I try to check if UITextField is non-empty

 ## License